Mo Ibrahim: Awards and honours

 Ibrahim has received multiple awards in recognition of his business and philanthropic activities, including: the GSM Association Chairman’s Award for Lifetime Achievement (2007), The Economist Innovation Award for Social and Economic Innovation (2007), the BNP Paribas Prize for Philanthropy (2008), the Clinton Global Citizen Award (2010), the Eisenhower Medal for Distinguished Leadership and Service (2014), the Foreign Policy Association Medal (2014) and the David Rockefeller Bridging Leadership Award (2012, 2017).

 He was made Commander of the Order of the Lion by President Macky Sall of Senegal (2014) and Commander of the Wissam Arch by King Mohammed VI of Morocco (2014).

 Ibrahim has been featured in Time magazine's 100 Most Influential People in the World (2008), the New Africans list of Most Influential Africans (2014), Bloomberg Market's 50 Most Influential (2015), and the Jeune Afrique list of 100 Most Influential Africans (2019).
 He is a member of the Hall of Fame for the Powerlist of influential black Britons.

 Ibrahim has received honorary degrees, doctorates and fellowships from a range of academic institutions, including the University of Birmingham, Bradford University, Cornell University, De Montfort University, Imperial College London, London Business School, the University of Oxford, Royal Academy of Engineering, SOAS University of London, University of Pennsylvania, and Lancaster University.

 Ibrahim was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2023 New Year Honours for services to charity and philanthropy.

 Personal life

 In 1973, Ibrahim married Hania Morsi Fadl, an Alexandria University graduate from the year above him, whom he had known since childhood.
 They are now divorced.
 Fadl is a Sudanese-born British radiologist, running the only breast cancer clinic in Sudan.

-They have two children, Hosh Ibrahim and Hadeel Ibrahim, both of whom serve on board of the Mo Ibrahim Foundation.
-Hadeel Ibrahim is also a board member of the Clinton Foundation.
+They have two children, Hosh Ibrahim and Hadeel Ibrahim.
+Hadeel Ibrahim was a board member of the Clinton Foundation.

 Ibrahim is married to Jane Ibrahim.
 They have a son, Sami Ibrahim.

 Ibrahim resides between London and Monaco.